rbocchinfuso/networker-daily-report/README.md

     git clone https://github.com/rbocchinfuso/networker-daily-report.git
 ```

+- Copy config.ini.example to config.ini
-- Update variables in nw_vars.txt file.
+- Update variables in config.ini file.
 You should update the following sections:
     - Environment Info
     - NMC Credentials
     - Report Output Location
     - Mail Settings
+    - OpsGenie Settings

     _Note: The "Report Generation Section" can be left unedited unless you are looking to alter the type of report generated.
 This will also require that modifciations are made to the nw_daily_rpt_ps1 script_

     _Note: If you experience any issues you can validate that all variables are being properly parseded using check_vars.ps1_

     ```
-    ./check_vars.ps1
+    ./check_config.ps1
     ```

 ## Usage